elixir-cloud-aai/tus-storagehandler/README.md

 > **Note**: `make` commands are only available for Unix-based systems.

-To view the commdands available, run:
+To view the commands available, run:

 ```sh
 make